How To Remove The Executor of Will Of Your Estate?

 - Existence of a conflict of interest that taints the administration of the estate.

-Obviously, the Court will be reluctant to remove an executor unless the circumstances of the above failure are of a serious nature.
+Obviously, the Court will be reluctant to remove an executor of a will unless the circumstances of the above failure are of a serious nature.
 This reluctance results from the Court not wishing to haphazardly override a deceased person’s wishes.

 What Can Beneficiaries Do to Remove an Executor?

-Rather than instigating Court proceedings, it may be a more viable option to draft a letter to the executor which sets out your position and what actions need to be taken.
+Rather than instigating Court proceedings, it may be a more viable option to draft a letter to the executor of will which sets out your position and what actions need to be taken.